golf1052/SeattleCarsInBikeLanes/CONTRIBUTING.md

   - No Azure Maps tiles and search.
   - No Cosmos DB.
 You can use the [emulator](https://learn.microsoft.com/en-us/azure/cosmos-db/local-emulator) and import the [sample data](./sampledbdata.json) into it using the [Cosmos DB data migration tool](https://github.com/azure/azure-documentdb-datamigrationtool).

+### Secrets List

+May or may not be up to date.
+Do a find all on "GetSecret" to confirm.

+- admin-password: Password to access the admin page (`/AdminPage`).
+You can configure this to whatever you want.
+- admin-username: Username to access the admin page (`/AdminPage`).
+You can configure this to whatever you want.
+- computervision: Api key for Computer Vision service.
+Used for extracting tags from uploaded images.
+Create your own Computer Vision service and enter your key.
+- imgur-access-token: Access token for Imgur API.
+Used for uploading images to Imgur.
+Create your own Imgur application using the docs [here](https://apidocs.imgur.com/).
+- imgur-client-id: Client ID for Imgur API.
+Used for uploading images to Imgur.
+- imgur-client-secret: Client secret for Imgur API.
+Used for uploading images to Imgur.
+- imgur-refresh-token: Refresh token for Imgur API.
+Used for uploading images to Imgur.
+- slack-user-id: User ID of Slack member who finalized uploaded messages are sent to.
+- slackbot-token: Legacy Slack bot token used for sending Slackbot messages.
+- social-ridetransit-access-token: Access token for Mastodon server client.
+Used for posting to https://social.ridetrans.it
+- twitter-bearer-token: Twitter bearer token.
+Used for pulling tweets from Twitter.
+- twitter-consumer-key: Twitter consumer key.
+Used for pulling tweets from Twitter.
+- twitter-consumer-key-secret: Twitter consumer key secret.
+Used for pulling tweets from Twitter.
+- twitter-oauth1-access-token: Twitter OAuth 1.0a access token.
+Used for uploading images to Twitter.
+- twitter-oauth1-access-token-secret: Twitter OAuth 1.0a access token secret.
+Used for uploading images to Twitter.
+- twitter-oauth2-client-id: Twitter OAuth 2.0 client id.
+Used for logging users into Twitter.
+- twitter-oauth2-client-secret: Twitter OAuth 2.0 client secret.
+Used for logging users into Twitter.

 ### Getting OAuth 1.0a Write Token for Twitter Photo/Tweet Uploads

 This token pair lasts forever or until it is revoked.